 There are, however, girls that enter premature puberty, also called precocious puberty, and this can occur as early as age 7 or 8.
 Thought to be due to a complex interaction of genetic, endocrine and environmental factors, girls who experience this are at increased risk of psychosocial and health issues as they grow.
 Not only does early puberty frequently lead to low self-esteem and ongoing body image issues, but the increased exposure to the so-called sex hormones can put these females at greater risk of developing breast and ovarian cancer.

 One of the key factors thought to be involved in precocious puberty is increased environmental pollutants.
 These pollutants often contain chemicals which enter the body through water, air and food; they can also transfer from mother to baby via the placenta (pre-birth), and breast milk (post-birth).
 As such, they are impossible to avoid.
-When these chemicals exhibit hormone-like activities they are referred to as endocrine disruptors, examples include phytoestrogens (naturally occuring) and diethylsibestrol (synthetically produced).
+When these chemicals exhibit hormone-like activities they are referred to as endocrine disruptors, examples include phytoestrogens (naturally occurring) and diethylsibestrol (synthetically produced).
 They normally exert their effects by binding to hormone receptors, meaning that the natural hormones have less chance of binding to their cognate receptors.
 This competitive binding upsets the delicate balance of hormone levels and causes wide-ranging effects.
 When endocrine disruptors bind to oestrogen receptors they not only cause increased sensitivity to oestrogen, but also disrupt the levels of GnRH.
 As stated above, GnRH is critical for commencement of puberty.

 Endocrine disruptors have been identified in pesticides, cleaning products, cosmetics, dyes and plastics, thus exposure to them is inevitable.
 If this is the case, then why is it that only some girls experience precocious puberty?